Active interference suppression in frequency-division-multiplexed quantum gates via off-resonant microwave tones

-\section{Numerical Results}
+\section{Numerical results}

-In this section, we confirm the effectiveness of the AIS method introduced in Sec.~\ref{sec:method}.
-We also identify the conditions on the pulse width required for AIS.
+In this section, the effectiveness of the AIS method introduced in Sec.~\ref{sec:method} is validated.
+We also identify the pulse width conditions required by AIS.
 For this purpose, we obtain the exact evolution operator $U$ numerically from the Hamiltonian in Eq.~\eqref{eq:H}.